 Revisiting the uncharted

-This review begins with a statement that some of the more perceptive readers would deem absurd and some of the more radical ones, stupid.
+This review opens with a sentence that some of the more perceptive readers would deem absurd and some of the more radical ones, stupid.
 And yet, the very existence of postmodernism is dependent on how good we are at reshaping the old into the new.
 Making it as refreshing and intriguing as it was when it first came into being.
 More important still, is the ability of postmodern art to go beyond this premise, set itself in a world of its own and exist there on its own terms.
 And who else would I ever believe capable of creating an entire world for their music to exist in, if not Toby Driver.
 Ever since Choirs of the Eye (and for some, early maudlin of the Well as well), Toby's musical identity has been shining through layers of inspiration and styles he has explored.
 None of what he did has ever seemed either derivative, calculated or entirely spontaneous and the fact I don't really understand how or why he does what he does made me wonder - is it part of the fun?
-Yes, it actually is a big chunk of it - absorbing someone's genius while being blinded by its glow.
+Yes, it actually is a big chunk of it - admiring someone's brilliance while being blinded by it.

-It's obvious that Toby has decided to create more focused, more compact albums after Hubardo, arguably the most diverse and surely the longest album in his career.
+It's obvious that Toby has decided to create more focused, more compact albums after Hubardo, arguably the most diverse and, without a doubt, the longest album in his career.
 Unlike pre-Hubardo records, both Coffins on Io and Plastic House on Base of Sky feature a somewhat vintage sound.
-Strongly inspired by Susumu Hirasawa and by the 80s icons, with the most prominent being David Bowie, Brian Ferry, Vangelis and the whole era of progressive rock and electronica, Toby does what he does best - dislocates all elements from their hinges, makes them his own, unique - they are doors to his plastic house.
+Strongly inspired by Susumu Hirasawa and by the 80s icons, with the most prominent being David Bowie, Joy Division, Brian Ferry, Vangelis and the whole era of progressive rock and electronica, Toby does what he does best - he dislocates all elements from their hinges, makes them his own, unique - they are doors to his plastic house.
 It's especially true on the new record where the border between organic and synthetic became completely blurred.
 As radical as ever, Kayo Dot takes no prisoners despite leaving their extreme rock roots behind.
-Plastic House on Base of Sky is a playground for electronic polyphony, unrelenting, rhythmically complex and intense but as usual, a profound feeling of purpose and personality grows stronger with every subsequent spin.
+Plastic House on Base of Sky is a playground for electronic polyphony, unrelenting, rhythmically complex and intense but as usual, a profound feeling of purpose grows stronger with every subsequent spin.
 This is one of those records that interact with the listener on the most personal level possible, mostly because the artistic process itself knew no compromise.
 That's why reviewing Kayo Dot albums is so daunting - the band doesn't try to prove anything to anyone.
 Toby seems to be lost in a maelstrom of creativity and despite fiercely pushing the envelope, he never loses track of what makes Kayo Dot music so engaging: the unrefined, frantically honest emotional charge put into it.